-Chantelle Rice Collins OTD, OTR/L, CDE
+Chantelle Rice Collins OTD, OTR/L, CDCES

 Director of the USC Occupational Therapy Faculty Practice and Associate Professor of Clinical Occupational Therapy